windup/windup-web/README.md

 Running the webapp
 ------------------

-- Build: `mvn clean install -DskipTests`
+- Build: `./mvnw clean install -DskipTests`
 - Wildfly/EAP 7 must be run with `-c standalone-full.xml` as Messaging subsystem is required.
 - Execute the CLI script at: scripts/eap-setup.cli on Wildfly/EAP 7